berkinkinay/Developer-Portfolio/README.md

 Launches the test runner in the interactive watch mode.\
 See the project what it looks like => [Review](https://berkinkinay.dev/)

-## `Developer Side`
+## `Developer Side (Upcoming features)`

 Not: This is for now...
-I am going to add new features and also new techs in it.
+I am going to add new features and also new techs in it,
-     Gonna add mobile view, mobile navbar and animations.
+     mobile view, mobile navbar and animations.